-Please talk to your child's class teacher in the first instance or the SENDCo, Carrie Goodwin or the Assistant SENDCo.
+Please talk to your child's class teacher in the first instance or the SENDCo, Carrie Goodwin or Assistant SENDCo Harriet Coogan.

 The school has a complaints policy, which is available on the school website.
-If a parent/carer is still concerned the SEND Governor, Clare Rooke can be contacted via the clerk to governors admin@broadhembury.devon.sch.uk.
+If a parent/carer is still concerned the SEND Governor, Clare Rooke can be contacted via the clerk to governors hryland@woodbury-salterton.devon.sch.uk.